-We spent the last three nights of our trip at this park which is renowned for its moose sightings (many were re-introduced here back in the 90’s.).
+We spent the last three nights of our trip at State Forest State Park which is renowned for its moose sightings (many were re-introduced here back in the 90s.).
 The park actually claims to be the “Moose Viewing Capital of the World!”

 CLOSE ENCOUNTER of the Mountain Lion Kind!!!

-Oregon Trail Wheel Ruts, Guernsey, Wyoming:
+Oregon Trail Ruts, Guernsey, Wyoming:

-You could almost hear the lowing of oxen, the clanking of household items, the creaking of the wagons as they slowly made their way across the prairie.
+You could almost hear the lowing of oxen, the clanking of household items, and the creaking of the wagons as they slowly made their way across the prairie.
 You could almost smell the rank odor of animal and human sweat mixed with the constant cling of dust stirred up by the plodding of the animals’ hooves.

-It was humbling to think that we traveled almost 3500 miles on our two-week road trip, crisscrossing across eight states and visiting countless places in our air-conditioned, all-wheel-drive Outback, with a suspension that gently glides across any bumps in our path (on the paved or graded gravel roads we drove on).
+It was humbling to think that we traveled almost 3500 miles on our two-week road trip, crisscrossing across eight states and visiting countless places in our air-conditioned, all-wheel-drive car, with a suspension that gently glides across any bumps in our path (on the paved or graded gravel roads we drove on).
 Whereas these people traveled thousands of miles in a wagon train, a trip that took MONTHS as they slowly crept their way across the bumpy, muddy, rutted, rock-strewn ground, and lived under constant threat of death by exposure, disease, or attack.

 A few final pictures from our jaunt around Colorado.
 If you haven’t been there, I STRONGLY encourage you to put it on your bucket list.
 You won’t regret it!